project-sunbird/project-sunbird.github.io/pages/developer-docs/how-to-guide/how_to_create_framework_in_sunbird.md

         }
     }

+#### Rename a Category

-2. Use the [Add Category API](http://www.sunbird.org/apis/framework/#operation/FrameworkV1CreatePost), to create a new category in the framework.
-The organizations that are adopting Sunbird can link the categories and also change the labels but cannot override or add a new categories on their own.
-They must send a request to [Sunbird Team](info@sunbird.org) for creating new category.
-The sample values provided in the request body are indicative:
+1. Use the [Add Category API](http://www.sunbird.org/apis/framework/#operation/FrameworkV1CreatePost), to create a new category in the framework.

+> Note: They must send a request to [Sunbird Team](info@sunbird.org) for creating new category.

+The sample values provided in the request body are indicative.
+The API describes the procedure to change the label(resources) of an existing category(subject):

-Path for creating category: <pre>{{host}}/framework/v3/category/create?framework=ndf1 </pre>
+2. Path for creating category: `{{host}}/framework/v1/category/create?framework=ndf1`

-##### Request Body for Creating Categories
+##### Request Body for Renaming Categories

     {
     "request": {
         "category":{
-            "name":"Resources",
+            "name":"resources",
             "description":"Subject is changed to Resources",
             "code":"subject"
             }
         }
     }

-##### Response Body for Creating Categories
+##### Response Body for Renaming Categories

     {
         "responseCode": "OK",